Schrausser/The_Nuremberg_Chronicle_1493_Transcriptions/Fol_6r_En.md

 [^36]: 'charitas' and 'lib'.
 [^37]: 'sedet' and 'sitzt'.
 [^38]: 'equitas' and 'gleicheit'.
-[^39]: by Pseudo-Dionysius the Areopagite, often also attributed to Saint Gregory the Great, and also adapted by Meister Eckhart, reflects his Trinitarian theology, in which he harmonizes the different ways of *perceiving God* with the three *persons* of the Trinity.
+[^39]: by Pseudo-Dionysius the Areopagite, often also attributed to Saint Gregory the Great and also adapted by Meister Eckhart, reflects his Trinitarian theology, in which he harmonizes the different ways of *perceiving God* with the three *persons* of the Trinity.